Joam-ri

-Joam is a small town located in Gyeonggi-do, South Korea.
+Joam-ri is a small town located in Gyeonggi-do, South Korea.
 The town is a part of the primarily rural and agricultural city of Hwaseong.
 Joam is also the urban center of Ujeong-eup, the population of which is approximately 18,000 and which encompasses both Joam and much of the surrounding countryside.
 Agriculture is the primary use of land in the region, rice being the main crop but with Chinese cabbage, radish, chili peppers, other fruit and vegetables, and livestock being grown and raised.
 The area is also home to several industrial sites including a large Kia Motors test facility.

 Joam has many small businesses, restaurants and a traditional market with 752 stalls, which has operated since 1965.

 It is a village surrounded by mountains.
 Because there is a large stone, the name Joam was derived from the words Morningdol, Dollaemal, or Joam, Joam-dong, and Jowon-dong.

 Origin of name

 In Joam-ri, there used to be a large Chadol Rock inside the old village.
 When the sun rose in the morning, the sunlight reflected on the Chadol Rock, and the brilliance spread in all directions, making it beautiful.
 It was called Achimdol (morning stone), and then written in Chinese characters and named Joam-ri.
 Among the natural villages, Malmi was named so because the terrain of the mountains surrounding the village resembled a horse's tail.
 Supjeong-i was named so because there was a forest there.
 Old Asil was named so because it was the village where the old government office was located after it disappeared and a village was built there.